 Update text of clause 8.9.3.1 as follows:

-The flags field of the SampleGroupDescriptionBox shall be zero when the box is in a TrackFragmentBox.
-When the box is in a SampleTableBox, either or both of the two lowest bits may be set:
+Several values of the flags field of the SampleGroupDescriptionBox are defined.
+The two lowest bits of the flags field shall be zero when the box is in a TrackFragmentBox.
+When the box is in a SampleTableBox, either or both of the two lowest bits may be set.